sparkerrecipes/sparkerrecipes.github.io/_recipes/pan-fried-chicken-thighs.md

 title: Pan-Fried Chicken Thighs
 tags: main
 ---
-_I come from the land of fried chicken, and I will tell you my only two secrets.
-First, don't mess with the natural flavors of fresh chicken very much.
-Leave breading and other fanciful frying techniques for pork, frozen chicken, or if you want to serve gravy as well.
-Second, thighs are so much more flavorful and cheaper than chicken breasts.
-Breasts are for amateurs._

 ### Ingredients
 * As many bone-in skin-on chicken thighs as will fit in your skillet.
 For me, this is about six.